 1786 – Mont Blanc on the French/Italian border was climbed for the first time by Jacques Balmat and Dr. Michel-Gabriel Paccard.

-1786 – Coinage of US money was established by Congress
+1786 – Congress established coinage of US money

 1908 – Wilbur Wright made his first flight at a racecourse at Le Mans, France; the Wright Brothers’ first public flight.

 1953 – #1 Hit August 8, 1953 – October 9, 1953: Les Paul and Mary Ford – Vaya Con Dios (May God Be With You)

 August 8, 1953 Birthday (fictional) Samuel Beckett, Quantum Leap, TV